Azure-Samples/digital-twins-explorer/README.md

 <img src="https://github.com/Azure-Samples/digital-twins-explorer/raw/master/media/sign-in.png" alt="sign-in icon" width="250"/>

-Before continuing, you'll need to provide:
-1. The Azure AD client ID configured earlier.
-1. The Azure AD tenant ID where the app is defined.
-1. The target Azure DT URL.
+To continue, you will need to provide the URL of the Azure Digital Twins instance you want to access.

 <img src="https://github.com/Azure-Samples/digital-twins-explorer/raw/master/media/sign-in-dialog.png" alt="sign-in dialog" width="250"/>

-To change these properties at any time, click on the sign in button in the top right.
+To change the instance URL to connect to another instance of ADT, click on the sign in button in the top right.

 ### Uploading Models